Nathanduggan/student-scribble-app/README.md

 ##### My Notes:
-    - From the home screen the user will see the my Notes in the centre of the screen after they have created at
-      If the user selects the note a drop down will display what message they made,
-      if any of course.
+    - From the home screen the user will see the my Notes in the centre of the screen after they have created  it If the user selects the note a drop down will display what message they made, if any of course.
       Above will display, the subject,
       the topic and the Date.
-      They will also be able to delete a edit the note by click on the buttons
+      They will also be able to delete and edit the note by clicking on the respective buttons.
 ##### Support email form:
-    - Go to Support page and will out the form.
+    - Go to Support page and fill out the form.
     - Type in your name.
 If nothing is entered an error will come after you click the sign-up Button.
-    - Type your email.
-Again an error will pop up if nothing is entered or if the '@' Symbol isn't included.
+    - Type your email, again an error will pop up if nothing is entered or if the '@' Symbol isn't included.
     - When the user clicks in the email, name or questions box, the background will turn grey in colour and once the